 Lim Chin Hwee Damien.
-Lim Chin Hwee Damien has served as a member of our board of directors and representative for BV Healthcare II Pte.
-Ltd. since April 2016.
+Lim Chin Hwee Damien has served as a member of our board of directors and representative for BV Healthcare II Pte Ltd. since April 2016.
 He is the co-founder and currently serves as the General Partner of BioVeda Capital, a life science venture capital fund, a position he has held since 2000.
 He currently serves as a director of over 30 companies in a variety of industries.
 He has previously held the position of Director of Investments with PrimePartners, a private equity firm, from 1999 to 2000.
 Prior, he served as Senior Vice President at Vickers Ballas Asset Management, a private equity asset management company, from 1994 to 1999, and as Associate Director at Morgan Grenfell Asia, a merchant bank, from 1989 to 1994.
 He received his B.B.A. from the University of Houston.

 Jerome Shen, Ph.
 D. Dr. Shen served as a member of our board of directors from August 2014 to November 2015.
 Dr. Shen then rejoined our board of directors in May 2016.
 He is currently the President of Allgenesis Biotherapeutics Inc., a new drug development company addressing the unmet medical needs in CNS and ophthalmology, a position he has held since March 2014.
 Dr. Shen currently serves as an independent director of Medeon Biodesign, Inc., a public Taiwanese medical device company, a position he has held since April 2015, and as a director of TWi Pharmaceuticals Inc., public Taiwanese pharmaceutical company, a position he has held since July 2017.
-Previously, Dr. Shen served as an independent director of Lotus Pharmaceuticals Inc. from August 2012 to June 2014.
-Dr. Shen has also previously served as an executive member of various venture capital firms, including Cheng Xin Ventures, from 1996 to 2012, and Xinchen Ventures, from June 2012 to March 2014.
+Previously, Dr. Shen served as an independent director of Lotus Pharmaceuticals Co.
+Ltd., a public Taiwanese pharmaceutical company, a position he has also previously served as an executive member of various venture capital firms, including Cheng Xin Ventures, from 1996 to 2012, and Xinchen Ventures, from June 2012 to March 2014.
 Dr. Shen has also co-founded and held senior executive positions in several biotech start-ups, and was responsible for corporate development and strategic initiatives and planning in such positions.
 Dr. Shen was also the Secretary General of Taiwan Biotech Association, a non-profit organization, from 2005 to 2008.
 Dr. Shen received his Ph.D. in Chemical Engineering from the University of Wisconsin, Madison, and his B.S. in Chemical Engineering from the National Tsing Hua University.

 Andrew Howden.
 Mr. Howden has served as a member of our board of directors since February 2016.
 He currently serves as Chairman of The True Origins Company P/L, an Australian company involved in the marketing of infant formula in China and Asia, a position he has held since June 2016, and Executive Chairman of First Pharma P/L, an Australian pharmaceutical company, a position he has held since September 2016.
 He previously served as the Chief Executive Officer of iNova Pharmaceuticals, a global pharmaceutical company developing and commercializing drugs across a range of therapeutic areas, from August 2008 to February 2015.
-Previously, he was the President of IMS Health, Asia Pacific, a provider of information, services and technology for the healthcare industry, from 2007 to 2008, Regional Vice President of Asia Pacific for AstraZeneca, a multinational pharmaceutical and biopharmaceutical company, from 2002 to 2006, and he has held senior executive roles at Quintiles IMS Holdings, Inc., a public health information technologies and clinical research company, from 2000 to 2002.
+Previously, he was the President of IMS Health, Asia Pacific, a provider of information, services and technology for the healthcare industry, from 2007 to 2008, Regional Vice President of Asia Pacific for AstraZeneca, a multinational pharmaceutical and biopharmaceutical company, from 2000 to 2002.
 Mr. Howden has also previously served on the board of directors of over 20 companies within the pharmaceutical and healthcare industries.
 He received a B.S. and an M.Com. from the University of New South Wales, Australia.